imanghafoori1/laravel-middlewarize/README.md

 ```

-You can also use objects as middlewares for more eloborated scnarios.
+#### Objects as middlewares:

-#### Objects as middlewares
+You can also use objects as middlewares for more eloborated scenarios.
 ```php

 $object = new CacheMiddleware(...);   //   <----- you send depedencies to it.